-While dire wolves have gained immense popularity over the last couple years thanks to HBO's hit series "Game of Thrones," many people still have no idea that these animals derive from our own world - and less the one of fantasy dreamed up by author George R. R. Martin.
+Dire wolves have gained immense popularity because of HBO's hit series "Game of Thrones," which started its final season this week.
+But many people still have no idea that these are extinct animals derived from our world, not the world of fantasy dreamed up by author George R. R. Martin.

-For an estimated 1.79 million years, dire wolves roamed North America — averaging five feet in length and weighing between one hundred and ten pounds to one hundred and seventy-five pounds.
-They were roughly 25% larger than today's largest gray wolf, with a head that was broader, larger in size, and heavier.
+For an estimated 1.79 million years, dire wolves roamed North America — averaging 5 feet in length and weighing between 110 pounds to 175 pounds.
+They were roughly 25 percent larger than today's largest gray wolf, with a head that was broader, larger in size, and heavier.
 10,000 years ago, along with mammals like mammoths and mastodons, the dire wolf went extinct — but at least one effort is underway to replicate what they may have looked like.

-Nevertheless, American Alsatians are in demand - with growing waiting lists for puppies costing from $1,000-$3,000.
-Wired's Rachel Edidin recently got close and personal with some young Alsatians and described them as "noticeably calm," adding that many end up as "companion or therapy dogs for owners with special needs."
+Nevertheless, American Alsatians are in demand, with growing waiting lists for puppies costing from $1,000-$3,000.
+Wired's Rachel Edidin got close and personal with some young Alsatians and described them as "noticeably calm," adding that many end up as "companion or therapy dogs for owners with special needs."